-If the machine must be installed on a surface which is not so solid and therefore cannot guarantee to resist the actual pressure exerted by each supporting foot, it is recommended to create a boarding structure as reinforcement in order for the force to be distributed correctly.
+If the machine must be installed on a surface which is not so solid and therefore cannot guarantee to resist the actual pressure exerted by each supporting foot, it is recommended to create a boarding structure as reinforcement for the force to be distributed correctly.

-In order to distribute the pressure on the ground in an optimal way, we can say that the linear measurements of the machine's support must be amplified by following a total angle of about 90°.
-This is created by inserting a number of planks under the support itself and these must have a width which increases slightly as you go along, until reaching the condition shown in figure 6.1.
+To distribute the pressure on the ground in an optimal way, we can say that the linear measurements of the machine's support must be amplified by following a total angle of about 90°.
+This is created by inserting several planks under the support itself and these must have a width which increases slightly as you go along, until reaching the condition shown in figure 6.1.
 The height of the boarding structure which is to be created is therefore directly proportional to the increase in the base unit support, which must be attained and can be calculated by using the following formula:

-$$H = \frac{A-a}{2} \qquad A = \sqrt{\frac{F \times 10}{P}}$$
+$$H = \frac{A - a}{2}$$

-F = pressure exerted on every supporting foot (daN);

-P = pressure bearable by the support surface (MPa) - (1 MPa = 10 bar = 10 daN/cm);
+F = pressure exerted on every supporting foot ((MPa) - (1 MPa = 10 bar = 10 daN/cm2);